Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Results

 In the previous section, we used a constant DC-voltage $U$ across the junction, leading to an AC-Josephson current.
-It is also possible to apply a microwave AC-voltage to the junction, such that, $U(t)=U+\tilde{U} \cos{\omega t}$.
+It is also possible to apply a microwave AC-voltage to the junction, such that, $U(t)=U+\tilde{U}\cos{\omega t}$.
 Here $U$ is the constant DC-Voltage.
 Note that we have used an insulating barrier, so the normal current passing through the junction will vanish.
 Solving for the Josephson current, for the simple coexistence of orders, the Josephson current is given by

-where $m$ is an integer and $\mathcal{J}_m$ is the Bessel function of the first kind of order $m$.
+where $m$ is an integer and $\mathcal{J}_{m}$ is the Bessel function of the first kind of order $m$.
 The time average of this quantity gives the DC current $I_{DC}$.
-The long time average of the oscillatory term vanishes unless the frequency $\omega$ is some integral multiple of the applied DC-Voltage $U$ in the units where $(2e)/\hbar=1$.
+The long time average of the oscillatory term vanishes unless the frequency $\omega$ is some integral multiple of the applied DC-Voltage $U$ in the units where we set $(2e)/\hbar=1$.
 The transient current also fades away in the long time limit.
 The DC-current in that scenario is given by,

 which leads to sharp $\delta$ peaks at the integer multiples of the AC-frequency $\omega$.
 These peaks are known as Shapiro spikes.
+We have presented the details of Shapiro Spikes in Appendix~(\ref{App:SS}).

+Usually, in experiments, the circuit is driven by current instead of voltage.
+The nature of current versus voltage characteristics can be qualitatively explained from the Shapiro spikes.
+For instance, when the external driven current exceeds the strength of the Shapiro spike at some voltage, the voltage increases abruptly with almost zero slopes until the voltage reaches the next spike.
+In the subsequent level, again, as the current increases to that of the spike strength, the voltage remains stable.
+As the current exceeds the spike strength, the voltage again shoots up until the next spike is reached.
+This pattern keeps repeating itself, creating a step-like current-voltage characteristic known as Shapiro steps.

-We have solved Eqns.~(\ref{eq:m5-1}-\ref{eq:m8-1}) for an AC-voltage of the form $U(t)=U+\tilde{U} \cos{\omega t}$ and plotted the DC current as a function of the $U$ in the units of $(2e)/\hbar=1$ in Fig.~(\ref{Fig:fig7}).
-In all these figures we have used the parameters same as in Fig.~(\ref{Fig:fig2}) with AC-frequency $\omega=1$ and amplitude $\tilde{U}=1.2$, $C_1=\pi/2$.
-For the coexistence of orders $t_0,t_1=0$ and we find in Fig.~(\ref{Fig:fig7}a) the expected sharp Shapiro spikes at the integer multiple of $\omega$.
+We have solved Eqns.~(\ref{eq:m5-1}-\ref{eq:m8-1}) for an AC-voltage of the form $U(t)=U+\tilde{U}\cos{\omega t}$ and plotted the DC current as a function of the $U$ in the units where we set $(2e)/\hbar=1$ in Fig.~(\ref{Fig:fig7}).
+In all these figures we have used the parameters same as in Fig.~(\ref{Fig:fig2}) with AC-frequency $\omega=1$ and AC voltage amplitude $\tilde{U}=3.0$, $C_{1}=\pi/2$.
+We have presented the predicted current-driven nature of the current-voltage characteristics in Fig.~(\ref{Fig:fig7}).
+For the coexistence case, $t_{0},t_{1}=0$ and we find in Fig.~(\ref{Fig:fig7}a) the expected sharp Shapiro steps at the integer multiple of $\omega$.